Gleadless Valley Regeneration

 In August and September, residents will have the chance to get involved again – through social media, local groups, neighbourhood tours and doorstep conversations.
 The design team will be back in the Valley, listening, learning and testing ideas.

-Then, in September and October, those ideas will come back to community members and the Regeneration Board for review.
-Once we’ve set the ambition, we’ll then need to take it out to the market and look to secure investors and developer who will then make the plans a reality.
+Then, in October and November, those ideas will come back to community members and the Regeneration Board for review.
+Once we’ve set the ambition, we’ll then need to take it out to the market and look to secure investors and developers who will make the plans a reality.

-This will take time, but in the shorter term, 12 – 18 months, we will begin work on making the housing improvement needed.
+This will take time, but in the shorter term, 12 – 18 months, we will begin work on making the improvements needed to existing council homes.

 Whether you're a resident, a business owner, or someone who loves the Valley – your voice matters.
 Look out for updates in the coming weeks and help shape the future of your community.